 The script identifies the GPU in the device, installs the daemon application, and waits for you to complete the capture in Streamline.
-Leave the terminal window open, as you will need to come back to it later to terminate the script.
+Leave the terminal window open, as you must come back to it later to terminate the script.

-- 4. Launch Streamline: - On Windows, from the Start menu, navigate to Arm MS 2020.1 and select Arm MS Streamline 2020.1. - On macOS, go to the <install_directory>/streamline folder, and double-click the Streamline.app file. - On Linux, go to the <install_directory>/streamline folder, and run the Streamline file:
+4. Launch Streamline:

+- On Windows, from the Start menu, navigate to Arm MS 2020.2 and select Arm MS Streamline 2020.2. - On macOS, go to the <install_directory>/streamline folder, and double-click the Streamline.app file. - On Linux, go to the <install_directory>/streamline folder, and run the Streamline file: